 So it’s best to persuade your Pekingese into thinking that doing something was, in fact, their idea.
 Harsh commands or aggressive training could lead to defensive or aggressive behavior.

-Despite their stubborn nature, they are very aware of their surroundings and could be used as a watchdog.
+Despite their stubborn nature, they know their surroundings and could be used as a watchdog.

-Early exposure to socialization is essential as it helps your Pekingese to familiarize itself with other people and pets, especially since this is a breed that prefers the company of other Pekes and humans.
+Early exposure to socialization is essential as it helps your Pekingese familiarize itself with other people and pets, especially since this breed prefers the company of other Pekes and humans.

 Common Health Problems

 Generally, the Pekes tend to be a sturdy, healthy breed.
-Still, there are specific health complications and issues connected with the Pekingese, one of which is Brachycephalic Syndrome that affects breathing.
+Still, there are specific health complications and issues connected with the Pekingese, one of which is Brachycephalic Syndrome, which affects breathing.

-Because Pekingese lack a long muzzle, their round, protruding eyes are not protected by any natural barrier.
-This makes it easy for them to develop eye issues, such as corneal abrasions.
+Because Pekingese lack a long muzzle, their round, protruding eyes are unprotected by any natural barrier.
+This makes developing eye issues, such as corneal abrasions, easy for them.

 The breed is also linked with some minor health complications that revolve around back issues and food allergies.

 Also, the high amount of wrinkling on its face can lead to problems with skin fold dermatitis, not to mention other infections and irritations.
-So it is imperative that skin folds are kept clean and dry.
+So, skin folds must be kept clean and dry.

 Pekingese prefer cooler temperatures due to its flat face and thick coat.
-Too much heat can become fatal for this breed, so it’s imperative that the Pekes be kept in well-ventilated, cool rooms.
+Too much heat can become fatal for this breed, so the Pekes must be kept in well-ventilated, cool rooms.

-Their walks and outdoor activities should also be limited, especially when they are living in hotter climates.
+Their walks and outdoor activities should also be limited, especially in hotter climates.

 Diet and nutrition

 Pekingese should do well with any high-quality dog food.
-Because Pekingese is a less active breed, they can quickly become susceptible to weight gain, so it’s essential that they are not overfed.
+Because Pekingese is a less active breed, they can quickly become susceptible to weight gain, so they mustn’t be overfed.

 You may also want to tell families and friends not to offer your dog any treats.
 They should have access to cool, fresh water, mainly because they don’t do well with heat.

-It may help to do quick research on Pekingese when determining if the breed is right for you and your family.
-Consult with your local breeder, veterinarian, or rescue groups to get more information on Pekes.
+It may help to quickly research Pekingese when determining if the breed is right for you and your family.
+Consult with your local breeder, veterinarian, or rescue groups for more information on Pekes.

 Check out some of the following breeds if you are interested in breeds similar to the Pekingese.